NikolaiT/IP-Address-API/README.md

 - `descr` - `string` - An informational description of the AS
 - `country` - `string` - The country where the AS is situated in (administratively)
 - `active` - `string` - Whether the AS is active (active = at least one route administred by the AS)
+- `org` - `string` - The organization responisible for this AS
 - `domain` - `string` - The domain of the organization to which this AS belongs
-- `org` - `string` - The organization responisible for this AS
+- `abuse` - `string` - The email address to which abuse complaints for this organization should be sent
 - `type` - `string` - The type for this ASN, this is either `hosting`, `education`, `goverment`, `banking`, `business` or `isp`
 - `created` - `string` - When the ASN was established
 - `updated` - `string` - The last time the ASN was updated